 All our attendees are interested in cutting edge research, technology, farming practices and – most importantly – innovation.

-It is a really efficient way of meeting new people informally – as you would in the queue for coffee, or in a structured way whereby you reach out and ask to connect with specific people and set up either an online text chat or a one-to-one video call with them.
+It is a really efficient way of meeting new people, with a variety of formats to do so – 3-minute speed networking, as you would in the queue for coffee, or in a structured way whereby you reach out and ask to connect with specific people and set up either an online text chat or a one-to-one video call with them.

 The deadline for exhibition applications is 18th October.